thebigbad/eensyweensy/README.md

 * Open eensyweensy.user.js in Firefox, then click "Install"
 * Open [http://borderstylo.com/posts](http://borderstylo.com/posts)

-Three pages will load in quick succession, ending up on <http://hampsterdance.com> (you're welcome).
+3+ pages will load in quick succession, ending up on <http://hampsterdance.com> (you're welcome).
 The folder containing eensyweensy.php will now have an output.txt file, with one url per line:

     ...
     http://borderstylo.com/posts/8-wordless-wednesday-16